wanyuac/PAMmaker/README.md

 <br/>

-## 2. A step-by-step guide for creating PAMs<a name = "guide"/>
+## 2. A step-by-step guide for creating a PAM from SRST2 outputs<a name = "guide_srst2"/>

 This section demonstrates a typical procedure for processing SRST2-formatted results.
 In this demonstration, we create an allelic PAM and a genetic PAM from detected antimicrobial resistance genes (ARGs).
 Particularly, we use the SRST2-compatible ARG-ANNOT database version 2 ([ARGannot_r2.fasta](https://github.com/katholt/srst2/blob/master/data/ARGannot_r2.fasta)) as a reference database (hence the gene detection process to be launched is a targeted analysis).

 ### 2.1.
-Running SRST2 for targeted gene detection<a name = "srst2"/>
+Targeted gene detection with SRST2<a name = "srst2"/>
 Assuming that an [SLURM Workload Manager](https://slurm.schedmd.com/documentation.html) has been installed on a Linux cluster, users can run SRST2 using the following command line to detect ARGs in multiple samples for which Illumina reads are accessible (see [SRST2 manual](https://github.com/katholt/srst2)):

 ```
 python srst2/scripts/slurm_srst2.py --script srst2/scripts/srst2.py --output demo --input_pe Reads/*_[1,2].fastq.gz --walltime '0-8:0:0' --threads 4 --memory 8192 --rundir ARGs --other_args "--gene_db srst2/data/ARGannot_r2.fasta --save_scores --report_all_consensus" > srst2_AMR.log
 ```

-Eventually, the user compiles allele profiles from individual samples into a single table, in which row names denote samples and column names are gene names.
+Eventually, as demonstrated below, the user compiles allele profiles from individual samples into a single table, in which row names denote samples and column names are gene names.
 Each entry of the table is an allele call to a gene in the reference database.
 The command line for compiling individual results is as follows:

 ```
 python srst2/scripts/srst2.py --prev_output *_demo__genes__ARGannot_r2__results.txt --output Demo